 According to a study, 31% of ads with emotional pull succeeded versus the 16% success of ads that focused on rational content.
 Clearly, an emotional response to an ad can influence the intent to make a purchase.

 It helps build customer loyalty and produce brand advocates.

 Another study shows that customers who have an emotional relationship with a brand have a 306% higher lifetime value and will likely recommend the company at a rate of 71%, rather than the average rate of 45%.
 This only means that when customers are emotional connected with you, they’ll reward you with their loyalty and even advocacy.

-5 Powerful Emotional Hooks Marketers Can Use
+Emotional Marketing Examples and Powerful Emotions Marketers Can Use